braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events.md

 ## Email Unsubscribe Events

 {% apitags %}
-Email, Engagement, Subscription
+Email, Subscription
 {% endapitags %}

-This event signifies when the end-user clicked “unsubscribe” from the email.
+This event occurs when the end-user has clicked “unsubscribe” from the email.

 {% alert important %}
 Please note that the `Unsubscribe` event is actually a specialized click event that is fired when your user _clicks on the unsubscribe link in the email_, __not__ when the user changes state to unsubscribed.